Amidst tensions with China, India’s back-to-back diplomacy with France

 The development comes in the midst of the ongoing standoff with China along the Line of Actual Control.
 The first batch comprising 4 to 6 jets are likely to touch down in India on July 27.

-According to the original delivery schedule the first four Rafales were to reach Ambala y May this year.
+According to the original delivery schedule, the first four Rafales were to reach Ambala by May this year.
 All the 36 fighter aircraft were scheduled to be delivered by April 2022.
 The delivery of the first batch got delayed due to the COVID-19 pandemic.
 India has now sought for the delivery given the heightened tensions with China.

 At Indo-China military level talks, the need for physical distancing discussed